A rich structure of renormalization group flows for Higgs-like models in 4 dimensions: Addressing non-unitarity: negative norm states and a low energy unitary regime

 Our models could have applications to statistical mechanics in 4 spatial dimensions where the positivity constraints of unitarity are not so stringent.
-However, for potential applications to real Higgs physics in $3+1$ spacetime dimensions, a consistent quantum mechanics would be desirable, in fact necessary, and this is the subject of this section.
+For potential applications to relativistic particle physics in $3+1$ spacetime dimensions, a consistent unitary quantum mechanics would be desirable, if not in fact necessary, and this is addressed in this section.
 The subject of Quantum Mechanics for pseudo-hermitian hamiltonians is by now well developed, with extensive reviews \cite{Mosta1,Mosta2,Mosta3}.
-In this section we summarize the main properties as they specialize to our model.
+These works show that in principle one can still define a unitary theory from a pseudo-hermitian hamiltonian \cite{Mosta1}, however the procedure for doing so is model dependent and we could not apply it directly to our theory.
+Thus in this section we study this issue in detail.
+This will lead us to conclude that although our model is strictly speaking non-unitary, as we will explain, it is in fact perfectly unitary at low enough energies, specifically below the energy threshold for pair-production.